tbarbette/npf/README.md

 =============================

 Run performance tests on network software by running snippets of bash scripts on a cluster following a simple definition file.
-For instance, the following configuration to test iPerf3 performance (omitting design options):
+For instance, the following configuration to test iPerf3 performance (omitting graph styling options):
 ```
 %variables
 PARALLEL=[1-8]